Radhika-R-Pai/Portfolio-Website/README.md

 - **My Journey:** A section about my education and learning.
 - **Skills:** A section about skills.
 - **Projects:** A gallery of my previous projects.

--This website include sections - Home,My Journey,Skills and Projects.
+This website include sections - Home,My Journey,Skills and Projects.

 A Footer section with relevant links such as  About Me, Contact Me and  social media.